zipii/STI-UI/content/site/en/index.md

 ## In 2015, the European Union adopted  legislation on net neutrality ...

-The EU Regulation contains good principles to ensure that you can connect to any other point on the net without discrimination.
+[The EU Regulation](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32015R2120){: target="_blank" } contains good principles to ensure that you can connect to any other point on the net without discrimination.
 However, some parts of the regulation could be abused to undermine net neutrality.
 The legislators decided to leave the responsibility for claryifing the uncertainties of the text to the telecoms regulators.

 </div>
 </div>